PrakshaliShah/streamview-subscription-overlap/README.md

 # 📊 StreamView: Subscription Overlap & Churn Analysis

 ## 📌 Overview
-An Excel-based dashboard analyzing how streaming subscriptions overlap across Hulu, Disney+, Netflix, and Amazon Prime.
+An Excel-based model analyzing how streaming subscriptions overlap across Hulu, Disney+, Netflix, and Amazon Prime.
 The goal is to identify cross-platform usage and churn patterns among subscribers.

 ---